andrelucas/authenticator-python/README.md

 The server can be stopped with CTRL-C.

-## Testing the gRPC in standalone mode
+## Testing the gRPC server in standalone mode

 There's a standalone gRPC client that's useful for checking the server without too much machinery.